We often think that indoor air is safer than the outside air, but the truth is that indoor air can be even more dangerous than indoor air.

 If there is mold and mildew, then the vents are not removing enough air and letting enough moisture sit around for it to grow

-- New healthy symptoms after remodel, new furniture and cleaning products
+- New health symptoms after remodel, new furniture and/or cleaning products

 If after a renovation (or new furniture or cleaning) you notice symptoms that are abnormal, there may be pollutants that were released

 - Feeling better outside (i.e. no headache outside, but headaches at home)

 This is a very large giveaway, as many times you should not have a headache in your own home, but it can mean that too many pollutants are hanging around instead of getting pulled with the air out of the home

 In each area of the home you should have a few goals to keep the air safe and healthy.